 Watch for swimmers.
 Swimming areas may not be marked.
-Steer clear from the area and always remain alert.
+Steer clear from the

 Navigation markers serve as a means of identifying navigable routes, and indicate water hazards.
 Boaters should become familiar with navigation markers and stay within marked boundaries and clear of hazards.